firebase/firebase-ios-sdk/FirebaseRemoteConfig/Tests/SwiftAPI/Resources/README.md

 ```
 /Library/Developer/CommandLineTools
 ```
-Then the fix is simple!
+Then the fix is simple.
 Run `$ sudo xcode-select -s /Applications/Xcode.app/Contents/Developer` and verify it worked by running  `$ xcode-select -p` again.
 If you see:
 ```
 /Applications/Xcode.app/Contents/Developer
 ```
-Then you should be good to go!
-Try running `$ swift run TokenSource` again!
+...then you should be good to go.
+Try running `$ swift run TokenSource` again.